MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-accelerated-logs.md

     :::image type="content" source="./media/concepts-accelerated-logs/accelerated-logs-mysql-portal-enable.png" alt-text="Screenshot that shows selections for enabling accelerated logs on an existing server." lightbox="./media/concepts-accelerated-logs/accelerated-logs-mysql-portal-enable.png":::

 3. Select **Save** and wait for the deployment process to finish.
-After you receive a successful deployment message, the feature is ready to be used.
+After you receive a successful deployment message, the feature is ready for use.

 ## Disable accelerated logs